scanner-research/scanner/docs/publications.rst

 Paper citation
 --------------
-Scanner will appear in the proceedings of SIGGRAPH 2018 as `"Scanner: Efficient Video Analysis at Scale <http://graphics.stanford.edu/papers/scanner/scanner_sig18.pdf>`__ by Poms, Crichton, Hanrahan, and Fatahalian.
+Scanner was published at SIGGRAPH 2018 as `"Scanner: Efficient Video Analysis at Scale <http://graphics.stanford.edu/papers/scanner/scanner_sig18.pdf>`__ by Poms, Crichton, Hanrahan, and Fatahalian.
 If you use Scanner in your research, we'd appreciate it if you cite the paper.

 .. code-block:: bibtex